HarryAhnHS/admin-dashboard/README.md

 # admin-dashboard

-RepMe

-Dashboard:
+# RepMe - Workout and exercise regimen social platform.
+This project is the front-end design of the main dashboard.
+Created dummy back-end structure with randomized user content.
+Lacking real functionality - saving for later project.

+✅ Dashboard Content:
 - Name of Split
-- Keywords
-- Male/Female
+- Tags
 - Intensity
 - Num of Days in Split
-- Rating
+- Rating, Num Rating
-- Optional videos for sets
-- Approx time per day
+- Approx time

-Search bar, Sort, Filter
+✅ Search bar, Sort Design

-Right content -  Live challenges: Users can participate in challenges such as "30-Day Squat Challenge" or "Bench Press PR Challenge" and share their progress with the community.
+✅ Users can participate in trending workouts and share their progress with the community.

+✅ Open/close sidebar with hamburger icon

+✅ Mobile responsiveness